If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Unused Monitors

 There are some monitors that aren't used in the final game but are used in some of the prototypes.
 The player can access the monitors in all major releases of the game from the Debug Mode.
-They can also access some of these in Palmtree Panic Act 3 by beating the boss, using debug to place themselves far below the coordinates of the boss fight, and then exiting debug.
+The S and Clock monitors can also be used in Palmtree Panic Act 3, using debug to place Sonic in a secret room located underneath the boss arena.

 Sprite | Name | Description |